 • It can be doubled/tripled and put in the freezer for quick lunches or dinners during the week.

 • It’s so quick and uses a lot of items on hand that can be made last minute for someone feeling under the weather.

 • Don’t be intimidated by the fresh herbs.
-I know when you’re knew to cooking, or heck, even just see fresh herbs in a recipe, it’s easy to think that’s it’s too “fancy,” or too “time consuming,” for you.
+I know when you’re new to cooking, or heck, even just see fresh herbs in a recipe, it’s easy to think that’s it’s too “fancy,” or too “time-consuming,” for you.
 But adding fresh herbs can add SO much flavor to something, in an incredible way.
-I didn’t believe it, until I tested it myself.
+I didn’t believe it until I tested it myself.